How much is membership?

 Wag! magazine is mailed 3 times a year at the end of February, end of July and beginning of October.

 Isn't it a waste of my membership to be sending Wag magazine to every member?

-Less than 2p in every £1 received by Dogs Trust is spent on administration but if you would prefer to not receive a copy of Wag or Annual Review please let us know by calling 020 7837 0006 or contact us online.
+Wag magazine is economically produced so each issue costs only pennies.
+However, if you would prefer to not receive a copy of Wag or the Annual Review please let us know by calling 020 7837 0006 or contact us online.